 Other conditions that cause ear pain

-- ask people to repeat what they say
+- asking people to repeat what they say

-- ask for the TV or music to be turned up loud
+- asking for the TV or music to be turned up loud

-- become easily distracted when people are talking
+- becoming easily distracted when people are talking

-- seem tired and irritable because it's harder to listen
+- finding it hard to concentrate or seeming tired and irritable because it's harder for them to listen

 What happens at your appointment

-Your GP can usually diagnose glue ear by looking for fluid inside the ear.
+A GP should be able to tell if it's glue ear by looking for fluid inside the ear.

-They'll use a small scope with a magnifying glass and a light.
+They'll use a small scope with a light and magnifying glass.
 This should not be painful.

 If your child has had glue ear for more than 3 months, they may be referred to a specialist for hearing tests.